- Easy-to-use platform

 Aim to “elevate the quality of life in an area while maintaining affordable housing options for the existing population,” says Wills.

-One way to do this is by investing in a crowdinvesting platform like Buy the Block, which provides people with opportunities to come together and own a part of their community.
+One way to do this is by investing in a crowdfunding platform like NexusCrowd, which provides people with opportunities to pool funds to support different real estate development projects.
 While traditional real estate opportunities require significant capital, this platform spreads financial responsibility across multiple investors.
 And it means reinvesting your own wealth into the community.

 Socially minded investment opportunities can go beyond your portfolio.
 Where you bank can also be a vehicle for social justice.